IvkoPivko/ivee/README.md

   ## IVEE – My version with custom improvements

   This is my customized version of the **IVEE RPN Calculator** project.
-  With the help of a friendly AI companion, known to most as *ChatGPT*,
+  With the help of a friendly AI companion — known to most as ChatGPT.
   I’ve made a few code improvements, added hardware flexibility, and included extra design files.

   ---